demystifyfp/demystifyfp/content/fsharp/series/fstweet/0-project-setup.md

 # Summary

-In this part, we have learnt how to bootstrap a project from the scratch and configure it to use Paket and FAKE.
+In this part, we have learned how to bootstrap a project from scratch and configure it to use Paket and FAKE.

-Using Forge, we orchastrated this project setup and the cherry on the cake is the alias to build and run our project with a single command!
+Using Forge, we orchestrated the project setup, and the cherry on the cake is the alias to build and run our project with a single command!

+The source cod is available on [GitHub](https://github.com/demystifyfp/FsTweet/tree/v0.0)